foxglove/mcap/cpp/README.md

 ## Including in your project

-The C++ implementation of MCAP is maintained as a header-only library with three
+The C++ implementation of MCAP is maintained as a header-only library with the following dependencies:
-dependencies:

 - [cryptopp](https://cryptopp.com/) (tested with [cryptopp/8.5.0](https://conan.io/center/cryptopp))
 - [fmt](https://github.com/fmtlib/fmt) (tested with [fmt/8.1.1](https://conan.io/center/fmt))